-- BUS 100 Introduction to Business.
+BUS 100 Introduction to Business

 This course is intended to expose students to the functional areas and environments of business administration.
 The course includes overviews of accounting, economics, management, human resources, health care management, finance and marketing, while highlighting how each functions within the business environment.
-2 Semester Hours. - BUS 250 Business Law I. An introductory study of the legal environment associated with managing a business in contemporary American society.
+2 Semester Hours.

+BUS 250 Business Law I

+An introductory study of the legal environment associated with managing a business in contemporary American society.
 Course emphasis will be placed on business-related torts, contracts and the legal implications of employment issues ranging from the hiring process to the termination process.
 Prerequisite: At least sophomore standing.
 Typically offered in the fall semester.
-4 Semester Hours. - BUS 255 Business Law II.
+4 Semester Hours.

+BUS 255 Business Law II

 A further study of business law with emphasis on topics which include partnerships, corporations, sales, negotiable instruments, insurance and bankruptcy.
 Prerequisite: At least sophomore standing.
 Typically offered in the spring semester.
-4 Semester Hours. - BUS 275 Introduction to Management Information Systems: This two semester hour course will introduce our business students to the world of information systems that will be needed in the business world as we move through the 21st Century.
+4 Semester Hours.

+BUS 275 Introduction to Management Information Systems

+This two semester hour course will introduce our business students to the world of information systems that will be needed in the business world as we move through the 21st Century.
 Topics include management information systems, decision support systems, and the systems development process.
 Special emphasis on information resource management and the strategic use of information systems in organizations.
 Projects provide practical experience, complementing the conceptual approach.
 Prerequisite: Sophomore standing or permission of the instructor.
-2 Semester hours. - BUS 313 Planning for Meaningful Work.
+2 Semester hours.

+BUS 313 Planning for Meaningful Work

 This two semester hour course provides opportunities for the individual to reflect upon and refine their professional and personal objectives while gaining vital skills and knowledge that will help them successfully plan for and achieve those objectives upon graduation... and throughout their life.
 Classroom exercises and lectures led by subject matter experts provide important applied techniques and theories.
 Participants will integrate those theories and techniques into their own skill/knowledge base and use them to map out strategies for achieving their professional and personal objectives.
 Although the course carries a Business Administration prefix, it is open to juniors and seniors in any program of study.
 Prerequisite: Junior or Senior standing OR permission of the instructor.
-2 Semester Hours. - BUS 335 Business Ethics.
+2 Semester Hours.

+BUS 335 Business Ethics

 The course will examine key ethical concepts and issues that apply to careers in business.
 The course will cover theories of ethics and will also use practical examples.
 In particular, the content of the course will include the ethical standards and applicable to the practice of financial planning.
 Prerequisite: junior standing or permission of the instructor.
+4 Semester Hours.

+BUS 341 Market and Business Analysis

+This course introduces students to the essential elements of market and business analysis and intelligence.
+Topics covered include competitive industry/business analysis, strategy development for competitive positioning, management of country, market, and business risks, etc. Illustrative country, industry, and/or specific business case studies will also be an integral part of the course.
+4 Semester Hours.

-4 Semester Hours. - BUS 499 Internship in Business Administration.
+BUS 499 Internship in Business Administration

 An experience based course in which students are enrolled once they have secured a position in an appropriate business or agency where previous classroom learning may be integrated with work in their major discipline.
 The exact location, program and method of education are provided in a contract drawn between the student, the department faculty internship coordinator and the host internship supervisor.
 Specific restrictions apply.
 Departmental approval is required prior to registration for this course.
 Graded S/U. 1-16 Semester Hours.